fourjuaneight/blog/content/uses.md

 ## Hardware
 I used to be a Mac guy.
 Maybe I still am.
 But after having to part ways with my M1 Air, I started using an old gaming PC I built a while back.
 I'm not a lunatic, so I replaced Windows with Linux —Pop OS specifically.
 Now, I don't think I'd go back to Mac.

-Update (2022): I was provided a new (as of this update) M1 Max MacBook Pro by my employer.
+**Update (2022-02)**: I was provided a new (as of this update) M1 Max MacBook Pro by my employer.
 Which is overkill for my work, but it's a fantastic laptop.
 The Linux PC is currently serving as a Plex server in my closet.

 - **[LG 27UK650-W](https://www.lg.com/us/monitors/lg-27UK650-W-4k-uhd-led-monitor)** - It takes some calibration to make it look just right.
 But once it does, it's a solid workhorse of a display.
 - **[HHKB Pro 2](https://www.amazon.com/dp/B07K9QHF4P)** - I got the all-black keys and it took me a while to get used to the new layout without being able to tell which key is which.
 Worth every penny, though.